Published Jul 2, 2021

 css postion and html document flow

-That's all we need to know for now.
 Next, we will now look at how we can position the blue box within the black one using the CSS position property.

 The CSS Position Property

-The CSS position property has 5 possible values but in this article, we will only look at 3.
+The CSS position property has 5 possible values, but in this article, we will only look at 3.
 The 3 we will look at are:

 • relative